 Honoring Marlene and Micheal Neely

 This is a story about my mother and father and to give you an idea of who they were and what they stood for.
 They are the reason The Cam Neely Foundation for Cancer Care was created.
-Mom and dad (Marlene and Michael Neely) were tough, but fair parents, that provided my siblings, Christine, Scott and Shaun, and I with every opportunity a child could want.
+Mom and dad (Marlene and Michael Neely) were tough, but fair parents, that provided my siblings and I with every opportunity a child could want.
 They gave us what we needed and most importantly, they gave us all their love and support.

 Their commitment to family and sacrifice for family is something that is appreciated by me and my siblings and they will be admiringly and fondly remembered for the rest of our lives.
 They were true inspirations on what family really means and on the importance of helping others in need.

 When our mom and dad were diagnosed with cancer within six months of each other in 1986, this news had a devastating impact on our family.
 The unknown was frightening to all of us.
 We spent the next many months navigating the emotional twists and turns and ups and downs that come with a loved one being diagnosed with cancer.
 Tragically, our mom and dad lost their battles with cancer.
 Our mom died of colon cancer in late 1987 and our dad died of a brain tumor in late 1993.

 As a professional athlete, you receive a number of requests to help many different charities and most, if not all athletes, are happy to help in various ways.
 I was no different.